Tom Wilkinson: 2009–2023: Established actor

 During this time Wilkinson starred in a string of thrillers including Duplicity (2009), The Conspirator (2010), and The Debt (2010).
 Also in 2010 he starred in the John Landis directed horror comedy Burke and Hare and portrayed a covert CIA agent in Roman Polanski's The Ghost Writer.
 He gained acclaim portraying Joseph P. Kennedy Sr., in the 2011 television miniseries The Kennedys, for which he was nominated for a Primetime Emmy Award.
 He and his wife portrayed husband and wife Joe and Rose Kennedy.
 Earlier that year, he appeared in the comedy film The Green Hornet and the action film Mission: Impossible – Ghost Protocol.
-The following year he acted in the British comedy The Best Exotic Marigold Hotel starring opposite Judi Dench, Bill Nighy, Dev Patel, and Maggie Smith.
+The following year he acted in the comedy The Best Exotic Marigold Hotel starring opposite Judi Dench, Bill Nighy, Dev Patel and Maggie Smith.
 David Rooney of The Hollywood Reporter praised his performance writing, "Observed with sensitivity and played with a deep well of sorrow by Wilkinson, this story breathes real tenderness into the movie's reflections on growing older and making peace with past mistakes".

 In 2013 he portrayed Lord Mansfield in the costume drama Belle starring Gugu Mbatha-Raw.
 The following year Wilkinson portrayed Lyndon B. Johnson, the 36th President of the United States, in Ava DuVernay's historical drama film Selma (2014), and had a role in Wes Anderson's comedy The Grand Budapest Hotel (2014).
 He had a lead role alongside Vince Vaughn and Dave Franco in the comedy Unfinished Business (2015).
 In 2016, he portrayed journalist Ewen MacAskill in Snowden starring Joseph Gordon-Levitt and barrister Richard Rampton in Denial acting alongside Rachel Weisz and Timothy Spall.
 He briefly reprised his role as Joseph P. Kennedy Sr. in The Kennedys: After Camelot (2017).
 He voiced Threarah in the BBC One series Watership Down (2018), and played Peregrine, Earl of Brockenhurst in the Julian Fellowes historical drama Belgravia (2019).
 His final appearance was in a television version of The Full Monty.

 Personal life and death

 Wilkinson lived in North London with his wife, actress Diana Hardcastle.
-They had two daughters: Alice (born in 1989) and Molly (born in 1991).
+They had two daughters.

-Wilkinson died of cardiac arrest at his home in London, on 30 December 2023, at the age of 75.
+Wilkinson died suddenly at his home in London, on 30 December 2023, at the age of 75.